 Heart Failure, Cardiac Disease, Cardiac Transplantation, Structural Heart Disease, Advanced Cardiac Life Support, Cardiology (clinical)

 Education & Training

-- Residency, Internal Medicine, U North Carolina Sch Med, 2010
+- Residency, Internal Medicine, University of North Carolina School of Medicine, 2010

-- Fellowship, Cardiology, U North Carolina Sch Med, 2014
+- Fellowship, Cardiology, University of North Carolina School of Medicine, 2014

-- Fellowship, Univ of Pa School of Medicine, 2015
+- Fellowship, University of Pennsylvania School of Medicine, 2015

 The overall Patient Rating score is the average of responses to the nine questions listed below.
 The questions are from the Press Ganey Patient Satisfaction Survey.
 Responses are measured on a 1 to 5 scale, where 1 represents "very poor" and 5 represents "very good."